Pierre Seel: Legacy

 Seel's story was featured in Paragraph 175 (2000), a documentary film on the Nazi persecution of homosexuals directed by San Francisco filmmakers Rob Epstein and Jeffrey Friedman.
 Seel received a five-minute standing ovation at the documentary's premiere at the Berlin film festival in February 2000.
 In 2001, he traveled to Vienna for the Austrian premiere of the same film.

 In 2003, Seel received official recognition as a victim of the Holocaust by the International Organization for Migration's program for aiding Nazi victims.
 In April 2005, President Jacques Chirac, during the "Journée nationale du souvenir des victimes et des héros de la déportation" (the French equivalent to the Holocaust Memorial Day), said: "In Germany, but also on French territory, men and women whose personal lives were set aside, I am thinking of homosexuals, were hunted, arrested and deported."
 On 23 February 2008, the municipality of Toulouse renamed a street in the city in honour of Seel.
 The name plaque reads "Rue Pierre Seel - Déporté français pour homosexualité - 1923-2005".

-In 2005, A Love to Hide (French title: Un amour à taire), a French made-for-television film, was released, directed by Christian Faure (director).
+In 2005, A Love to Hide (French title: Un amour à taire), a French made-for-television film, was released, directed by Christian Faure.
 It is loosely based on Seel's memoir Moi, Pierre Seel, déporté homosexuel and is dedicated to him.

 In June 2019, Paris, France named a street Pierre Seel Street.